 A broad range of quality work, a friendly team and a healthy work/life balance make South West firm Ashfords a popular choice, but the crunch factor for many could be canine.
 Paws at the desk are a distinct possibility on Fridays, when the firm has an open-door policy on dogs.
 Pets at work reduce stress, apparently, and this particular wellbeing initiative has gone down a storm.

 Mini-gripes are that the training is “inconsistent” and differs “hugely between seats”.
 Regardless, rookies tell us there’s a mix of department-specific and general practice training sessions supplemented by a professional skills course and occasional external speakers giving in-depth talks.
 “Helpful” team training sessions continued over Skype in the wake of COVID-19.
 Further, approachable colleagues who “are all very knowledgeable and experienced” make for a supportive atmosphere and “partners really take the time to go through work with you and explain concepts”.

 The quality of work is high, with “challenging work from day one”.
 Involvement varies between “associate level” and “scanning and filing”, and you can expect to get involved in complex matters.
-You may have unsupervised meetings with clients towards the end of your traineeship.
+You may have unsupervised meetings with clients towards the end of your training contract.
 Overall, the firm provides “a good range of experience, a high level of responsibility for light matters and a high degree of involvement in heavy matters”.